Champii/Rock/README.md

 ## Quickstart

-Lets create a new project folder to compute some factorials
+- Lets create a new project folder to compute some factorials

 ``` sh
 mkdir -p factorial/src && cd factorial
 ```

-Add some files like this:

 - Create a `factorial/src/main.rk` file: